metablaster/WindowsFirewallRuleset/Modules/Ruleset.Test/Help/en-US/Reset-TestDrive.md

 ### -Timeout

-The timeout interval (in milliseconds) between each retry attempt
+The timeout interval (in milliseconds) between each retry attempt.
+The default is 1 second.

 ```yaml
 Type: System.Int32